grafana/grafana/docs/sources/administration/provisioning.md

 ## Configuration management tools

 Currently we do not provide any scripts/manifests for configuring Grafana.
-Rather then spending time learning and creating scripts/manifests for each tool, we think our time is better spent making Grafana easier to provision.
-Therefor, we heavily relay on the expertise of he community.
+Rather than spending time learning and creating scripts/manifests for each tool, we think our time is better spent making Grafana easier to provision.
+Therefore, we heavily relay on the expertise of the community.

 Tool | Project
 -----|------------